Adding agricultural lime to the soil helps reduce soil acidity. This allows alkaline-loving plants to better take up nutrients from the soil.

-Improve Soil Activity
+1. Helps Improve Soil Activity

-Soil-forming factors that result from using garden lime include increased earthworm activities and a plethora of microorganisms working to improve the soil.
+Soil-forming factors that result from using garden lime include increased earthworm activity and a plethora of microorganisms working to improve the soil.

 When the soil is acidic, these organisms cannot survive.
 As a result, this soil amendment makes the soil less acidic, creating a comfortable environment for beneficial organisms.

-Improve Soil Texture
+3. Improves Soil Texture

 Agricultural lime can help improve soil texture by allowing water to seep into the soil rather than puddling on top of it, thus also bringing water to the roots of the plants.

-This will also help bind sandy soil and loosen clay soil, allowing it to drain more easily and better aeration.
+This will also help bind sandy soil and loosen clay soil, allowing it to drain more easily and receive better aeration.

-Controlling Garden Pests
+4. Controls Garden Pests

 Powdered lime is very dusty.
 As a result, certain insects are not able to breathe properly when it’s dusted on them.
-It also makes it difficult for them to crawl through.

-Types of Garden Lime
+Types of Lime for Soil

 The pellets fall through the blades of grass and stay above the ground.
-They are then watered in (or you can apply it before a light rainfall).
+They are then watered in (or you can apply them before a light rainfall).

-You can sprinkle lime dust at the base of individual plants and lightly scratch it around the roots.
+You can also sprinkle lime dust at the base of individual plants and lightly scratch it around the roots.

-Aglime comes from ground limestone rock which naturally contains calcium carbonate and magnesium carbonate.
-Dolomite lime, on the other hand, is similar to agricultural limestone but slower acting.
+Aglime comes from ground limestone rock, which naturally contains calcium carbonate and magnesium carbonate.
+Dolomite lime, on the other hand, is similar to agricultural limestone but slower-acting.

 Both contain magnesium carbonate and calcium carbonate (which is what makes the soil alkaline).
 However, dolomite contains more magnesium.

-When to Apply Lime
+When to Apply

-It takes time to become active in the soil.
+It takes time for lime to become active in the soil.
 As a result, some gardeners use it in the fall so it can dissolve before spring.

-Even if you’ve had the same garden and lawn for years, lack of good crop rotation practices may have depleted your soil nutrients and changed the pH in some areas of your garden.
+Even if you’ve had the same garden and lawn for years, a lack of good crop rotation practices may have depleted your soil nutrients and changed the pH in some areas of your garden.

-There are home soil testing kits you can get online and do it yourself, or have someone come over and do the testing for you.
+There are home soil testing kits you can get online and do it yourself or have someone come over and do the testing for you.

-How to Apply
+How to Apply Agricultural Lime